This post came about by accident, two different things coming together:

 - Each martial art style has a specific logic to it, a way of doing things.

-- Depending on that logic, you either go in depth for a limited amount of techniques/concepts/etc. or you go wide by training in many but your knowledge and skill isn’t as deep as a style specializing in that specific area.
+- Depending on that logic, you either go in-depth for a limited amount of techniques/concepts/etc. or you go wide by training in many but your knowledge and skill aren’t as deep as a style specializing in that specific area.

 - Changing quickly from one fighting logic to another is difficult, if not impossible.

 I’m making a pretty black-and-white statement with these three bullets and I know that.
 The topic is more complex than that but this post is already long enough so bear with me.

 Here’s what I wanted to say (“Finally!” some of you will think…):

 The tai chi chuan I learned has its own approach, just like any other system.
 In essence, it is a self-defense system with an emphasis on evasion and counter-attacking.
 It looks deceptively easy and soft but is one of the most complex arts I’ve ever studied.
 It’s also one of the few arts I’ve encountered in which scaling force is taught from the get-go.
 This isn’t really surprising when you look closer at the art:

 The term tai chi (or taiji) refers to the two opposing forces of Yin and Yang.
 “Chuan” means “fist” and is often used to denote a martial arts style.
 So you have a self-defense system that uses the concept of Yin and Yang as its very core.
 By default, that means you have a mix of soft and hard aspects.

 You see this in a multitude of techniques meant to redirect/evade the opponent’s force without opposing it (soft) and then punching/kicking/pushing/pulling/throwing/sweeping/locking/breaking with explosive force (hard).

 But you also find it in the way techniques, strategies and tactics have a sliding scale from one extreme to another: